flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

 Overview
 --------------

 One of the main objectives of the Flatland-Challenge_ is to find a suitable observation (relevant features for the problem at hand) to solve the task.
-Therefore **Flatland** was build with as much flexibility as possible when it comes to building your custom observations.
-Observations in Flatland environments are fully customizable.
+Therefore **Flatland** was built with as much flexibility as possible when it comes to building your custom observations: observations in Flatland environments are fully customizable.
 Whenever an environment needs to compute new observations for each agent, it queries an object derived from the :code:`ObservationBuilder` base class, which takes the current state of the environment and returns the desired observation.

 .. _Flatland-Challenge: https://www.aicrowd.com/challenges/flatland-challenge